jtempest/float_eq-rs/crates-io.md

 ```

 See the [API documentation] for a long form introduction to the different kinds
 of checks, their uses and limitations.
-Comparison of new types may be supported
+Comparison of new types is supported by
-by implementing the `FloatEq` and `FloatDiff` traits.
+implementing the `FloatEq` and `FloatDiff` traits.

 ## Related efforts